michaelmanhart/pathman/README.md

 Examples of each of the input and output files for these four scripts are found above with the title "2D_ran_barr_lattice"
 # Input for pathmen.py:

-boundary conditions file (file extension .bc), file contents:
+* boundary conditions file (file extension .bc), file contents:

+The boundary conditions file provides a list of the initial states of the system, the probability to start in each state, and a list of final states.
+The files are to be written in following format.

-    line 1 -> Names of initial states and probabilties for starting in each state.
-Corresponding names and probabilites are joined with a comma, and each etry is separated by a tab or space. line 2 -> Names of final states.
-Each entry is separated by a tab or space
+    line 1 -> Names of initial state and probabilties for starting in each state. (e.g. state_name_1,probability_1  state_name_2,probability_2  etc.) line 2 -> Names of final states. (e.g. state_name_1 state_name_2  etc.)

+* network file (file extension  .network), file contents:

+The network file consists of a line for each of the states of the system.
+The name of the state is followed by a list of neighbors to that state and the transition rate to each of those neighbors.
+The third column consists of the waiting time moments for transitions out of the current state.
+The list begins and requires at least the first moment.
+The fourth and final column is populated by any general state-depenent quantity.
+An example entry is as follows:

+    state_1 neighbor_1,rate_to_neighbor_1;neighbor_2,rate_to_neighbor_2;... time_moment_1,time_moment_2,... state_function_1,state_function_2,...